dieaquino/squirrel_data_engineer/README.md

 ### SQL Query and Output Configuration
 - Generated the necessary SQL queries, which can be viewed directly in the Jupyter notebook within dataframes.
-- Configured an `output` directory to automatically deposit the results of each query.
+- Configured an `code/output` directory to automatically deposit the results of each query.

 ## PostgreSQL Database Access
 - **Host:** postgres